$M$-estimation and deconvolution in a diffusion model with application to biosensor transdermal blood alcohol monitoring: Introduction and background

 \subsection{Diffusion model}

 Although our goal is to model a human subject's BAC/BrAC as a function of TAC, the ethanol molecules themselves move in the other direction: from the blood, through the skin, to ultimately be measured by the sensor on the surface of the skin.
 Thus the relevant physics describe the TAC as a function of BAC/BrAC.
 We consider a specific model~\eqref{PDE model} for this transport based on Fick's law of diffusion \citep[see][]{Smith04} which depends on an unknown, 2-dimensional parameter~$\bm{q}=(q_1,q_2)$.
 The result is TAC expressed as a convolution of BAC/BrAC with a kernel or filter, and as a function of the unknown~$\bm{q}$ which we then estimate via nonlinear least squares as described in Section~\ref{sec:nonlinear.diffusion} and whose properties we consider in Section~\ref{sec:ApplicationToDiffusion}.
-These properties determine the inferential properties of BAC/BrAC.
+These properties determine the inferential consequences for BAC/BrAC estimation, and in particular have a large impact on the accuracy of the estimated BraAC curve, as studied in Section \ref{sec:InferenceBrAC}.

-Let $x(t,\eta)$ denote the concentration of ethanol at time~$t \ge 0$ and depth~$\eta \in [0,1]$ from the skin surface through epidermis, and $\mu(t)=x(t,1)$, $t \ge 0$, the BAC at time~$t$.
-A Fick's law-based model \citep[see][Section~2]{Rosen14,Sirlanci19} has been developed and used successfully to model data of this type, about which we only summarize the main parts here.
-The model specifies $x(t,\eta)$ as the solution of the following partial differential equation depending on parameter~$\bm{q}=(q_1,q_2)$.
-We have
+Let $x(t,\zeta)$ denote the concentration of ethanol at time~$t \ge 0$ and depth~$\zeta \in [0,1]$ from the skin surface through epidermis, choosing units so that $\mu(t)=x(t,1)$, $t \ge 0$ is the BAC at time~$t$.
+A Fick's law-based model \citep[see][Section~2]{Rosen14,Sirlanci19} has been developed and used successfully to model data of this type; here we only summarize the main parts.
+The model specifies $x(t,\zeta)$ as the solution to the partial differential equation, with boundary condition